HN67/vibe/README.md

-# vibe
+# Vibe

-The Vibe Database
+A project to provide methods to unify different and unique sensory experiences into cohesive collections.